Miami Marlins: Home attendance

-Other than their first few years as a franchise in the 1990s, the Marlins have consistently ranked as one of lowest attendance teams in the league, coming in last place (30th) several of the past 20 years.
+Other than their first few years as a franchise in the 1990s, the Marlins have consistently ranked as one of the lowest attendance teams in the league, coming in last place (30th) several of the past 20 years.
 Even when LoanDepot Park was completed for the 2012 season, attendance was only average for the first year, dropping down to second to last by 2013.